iamreadytocode/ARTIFITIAL-NEURAL-NETWORK/README.md

-This file contains my ANN modells for different tasks and different datasets.
+This file contains my ANN models for classification and regression for different datasets.